 - 3 Truths About Minimalism (and the 30-Day Challenge to Get Started)

 - I Own 28 Items of Clothing (and Only Wear 9 Regularly)

 - Why I (Kinda, Sorta, Sometimes) Hate Calling Myself a Minimalist

-Each Monday, I share stories and lessons I’m learning in my pursuit to become a more conscious consumer.
+Each Monday, I share stories and lessons I’m learning in my pursuit to become a more mindful consumer.
 I am also writing a book about my experiments with consuming less of everything, in a self-help memoir titled The Year of Less.
 I am so excited to be working with Hay House on this project and I can’t wait to share it with you. <3